playmer/sdl_gpu_by_example/site/content/lessons/013_Sprite_Rendering_with_Compute.md

 ---
-title: Sprite Rendering with Compute (Not Started)
+title: Sprite Rendering with Compute
 description: Now that we've covered the breadth of beginner rendering, it's time to start getting deeper into the structure of things and how we can render more efficiently.
 template: lesson_template.html
+example_status: Not Started
+chapter_status: Not Started
 collections: ["lessons"]
 ---